 Big Cartel has a very user-friendly onboarding process.
 When you’re setting up your online store, it gives you helpful prompts, reminders, and suggestions.
-Being guided through the set up tasks makes it feel beginner-friendly and easy to use.
+Being guided through the setup tasks makes it beginner-friendly and easy to use.

-Setting up a store with Big Cartel is incredibly easy and straightforward, even simpler than Shopify’s setup process (which is our top pick for an ecommerce platform when it comes to ease of use).
-Of course, the simplicity of the setup process is due to the platform’s feature limits.
+Setting up a store with Big Cartel is straightforward, even simpler than the setup process of Shopify (which topped our list of the best ecommerce platforms when it comes to ease of use).
+Of course, the simplicity of Big Cartel’s setup process is due to the platform’s feature limits.

-Big Cartel doesn’t provide phone or live chat support.
-Email response time is fast, however, and its support team is pretty active in the provider’s social media accounts, especially Twitter.
+When it comes to support, Big Cartel doesn’t provide phone or live chat options.
+However, email response time is fast, and its support team is pretty active in the provider’s social media accounts, especially Twitter.

 Top Big Cartel Alternatives